-2.12.
+2.10.2.12.
 In comparison to the urgent response phase and, to some extent, the early response phase, the transition phase is not driven by urgency and allows for planning, justifying and optimizing future protection strategies and for consultation with interested parties.
 Depending on the nature of the nuclear or radiological emergency, these processes may continue in the longer term after the emergency has been declared terminated.
-During the transition phase and in longer term, the implementation of remedial actions might be more efficient than carrying out further disruptive public protective actions.
+During the transition phase and in longer termis period, the implementation of remedial actions might be more efficient than carrying out further disruptive public protective actions.

 2.13.
 While the distinction between various phases of a nuclear or radiological emergency may be helpful for planning purposes, it can be difficult to clearly define a line between the different phases of an emergency during the emergency response (see paras 2.3 and 2.4) as the emergency response actions are implemented on a continuous basis (see Fig. 2.2).
 This is particularly true for the early response phase and the transition phase, when the activities that are carried out may support the implementation of specific actions and activities associated with both phases.
-For example, a monitoring strategy implemented during the early response phase may support both decision making on early protective actions and the assessment of the radiological situation, which may in turn help to determine how protection strategies are to be further adapted.
+For example, a monitoring strategy implemented during the early response phase may support both decision making on early protective actions and the assessment of the radiological situation, which may in turn help to determine how protection strategies are to be further adapted during the transition phase in order to enable the emergency to be declared terminated.